Using A Pileup Model

 The frame time parameter (ftime) should be set to the good exposure time per frame, which is recorded in the header keyword EXPTIME of the event file.
 (Note that EXPTIME is used instead of TIMEDEL because the latter includes the transfer time, which ftime should not.)

-The CIAO command may be executed from within Sherpa, as long as it is escaped with the dollar sign ($):
+The CIAO command may be executed from within Sherpa, as long as it is escaped with an exclamation point (!):

 Information on using this parameter to model novel deadtime effects is available in the The Chandra ABC Guide to Pileup.